OchoaStdnt/SET09804-G4/use-cases/use-case-24.md

-# USE CASE: The top N populated capital cities in a continent where N is provided by the user
+# USE CASE: The population of people, people living in cities, and people not living in cities in each country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As a researcher, I want to view the top N populated capital cities in a continent, where N is provided by the user, so that I can identify the largest capital cities by population on that continent for regional studies.*
+*As a analyst, I want to view the total population, people living in cities, and people not living in cities for each country, so that I can study the balance between urban and rural populations within individual countries.*

 ### Scope